haiwera-silk-cd/magento-devdocs/guides/v2.2/magento-functional-testing-framework/release-1/introduction.md

 _This topic was updated due to the {{page.mftf-release}} MFTF release._
 {: style="text-align: right"}

-The Magento Functional Testing Framework (MFTF) aims to replace the [Functional Testing Framework] in future releases to make test creation easier for developers and improve qualities like:
+The Magento Functional Testing Framework (MFTF) aims to replace the [功能测试框架] in future releases to make test creation easier for developers and improve qualities like:

 * **Traceability** for clear logging and reporting capabilities
 * **Modularity** to run tests based on installed modules and extensions